MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-dlp/New-DlpComplianceRule.md

 The maximum individual word or phrase length is 128 characters.
 The maximum number of words or phrases is 50.

-You can use this exception in DLP policies that are scoped only to Exchange.
+You can use this condition in DLP policies that are scoped only to Exchange.

 ```yaml
 Type: MultiValuedProperty